top of page

 If you want to replace your existing panel that’s an old fuse box with a modern electrical panel, you can expect to pay anywhere between $1,900 and $5,800.
 To manage and reduce electrical panel costs, consider practical tips such as avoiding DIY approaches, comparing quotes from multiple professionals, and selecting cost-effective materials.

 Other cost factors to consider include the cost of permits, inspections, and any additional upgrades, such as installing a subpanel or extending the system with new circuits.
 Understanding these cost factors can help you budget appropriately and ensure that you get the best value for your investment.
+Upgrading your electrical panel can also significantly enhance your home's resale value by ensuring safety and efficiency.

 Hiring a Professional

 Hiring a professional electrician is essential when it comes to upgrading or replacing an electrical panel.
 A licensed electrician has the necessary training, experience, and expertise to ensure that the job is done safely and efficiently.
 They can assess the home’s electrical needs, recommend the correct panel size and type, and perform the installation with minimal disruption to the daily routine.
-Additionally, a professional electrician can obtain the necessary permits, perform inspections, and ensure that the work meets the NEC and local code requirements.
+Additionally, a professional electrician can obtain the necessary permits, perform inspections, and ensure that the work meets the CEC and local code requirements.
 Homeowners should always prioritize their safety and the safety of their home by hiring a qualified electrician for any electrical work, including electrical panel upgrades or replacements.
 Trusting a professional ensures peace of mind and a job well done.

 Contact Us